DISCOVER THE ULTIMATE AMERICAN ROAD TRIP

 Roaring Twenties Chicago

-Immerse yourself in Chi-Town’s vibrant atmosphere with a stroll along its Lake Michigan waterfront.
+Immerse yourself in Chi-Town’s vibrant atmosphere with a stroll along the iconic Lake Michigan waterfront.
 The 1.25-mile route features six coves, each with a distinct personality.

 Head to the Marina to enjoy al fresco dining along the river.
-The Boardwalk offers picturesque views of the three branches of the Chicago River, while the Jetty is the perfect place to bird watch or try your hand at fishing.
+The Boardwalk also offers picturesque views of the three branches of the Chicago River, while the Jetty is the perfect place to bird-watch or try your hand at fishing.

 Roaring Twenties Chicago

-Gaze down on the bustling city below and, on a clear day, enjoy 50-mile views out to Indiana, Wisconsin and Michigan.
+Gaze down onto the bustling city below and, on a clear day, enjoy 50-mile views out to Indiana, Wisconsin, and Michigan.

 Roaring Twenties Chicago

-Who said breakfast could only be eaten in the morning?
+Who said breakfast should only be eaten in the morning?
 Lou Mitchell’s has been flipping pancakes and serving all-day breakfasts since 1923.

 Roaring Twenties Chicago

 While you can’t fill up your tank anymore, you can fill up on history.
-Venture inside and explore a museum filled with Route 66 memorabilia including road signs, maps, original gas pumps and even a 1914 Model-T Ford.
+Venture inside and explore the museum filled with Route 66 memorabilia including road signs, maps, original gas pumps, and even a 1914 Model-T Ford.

 Roaring Twenties Chicago

-Rekindle the new-found freedom of the 1920s with an escape to the mountains.
-You’ll discover the sandstone canyons and lush parklands of Starved Rock State Park.
+Rekindle the new-found freedom of the 1920s with an escape to the mountains and discover the sandstone canyons and lush parklands of Starved Rock State Park.

 Situated on the Illinois River bluff, you can tackle 13 miles of hiking trails through the park’s 18 canyons.
-Step into a world of towering trees, cascading waterfalls and an abundance of native wildlife – from bald eagles to raccoons and coyotes.
+Step into a world of towering trees, cascading waterfalls, and a cornucopia of native wildlife – from bald eagles to raccoons and coyotes.

 Remember to pack a picnic lunch for the family or experience fine dining at Starved Rock Lodge – an authentic stone and log-built lodge dating back to 1933